The puppies are placed in foster homes at eight weeks of age. The volunteer foster families are called Puppy Raisers.

 The puppy returns to Guide Dogs of America for formal guide dog training at about eighteen months of age.
 Guide Dogs of America holds an In-For-Training Luncheon for Puppy Raisers when it is time to bring their puppies in as a way to say thank you, to get together one last time, and to give Puppy Raisers an opportunity to say good bye as they send their puppy off to formal training.

 Formal training takes about four to six months.
 There is no visiting during this time but the Puppy Raiser can call to see how their puppy is doing while in training.
-The ultimate reward for the Puppy Raisers is to meet the blind recipient of the dog they raised at the Awards Ceremony.
+The ultimate reward for the Puppy Raisers is to meet the blind recipient of the dog they raised at the Graduation Ceremony.

 To apply to be a Puppy Raiser, please click here.